sake92/sbt-hepek/README.md

 ## Installing

-Sbt-hepek is just like any other plugin for sbt, the installation is done by adding it to the `project/plugins.sbt` file:
+Sbt-hepek is just like any other plugin for sbt, the installation is done by adding following lines to the `project/plugins.sbt` file:

 ```scala
 resolvers += Resolver.sonatypeRepo("snapshots")